TABurrows/taburrows.github.io/_docs/security/approach.md

 - Access Managed Services privately
 - Provide secure outbound internet connections with NAT Services such as Cloud NAT
 - Use VPC Service Controls, to mitigate exfiltration risks by preventing your data from moving outside the boundaries of a trusted perimeter
-- Micro-segment access to your applications and services

 ##### Micro-segment access to your applications and services